janbodnar/Python-Skolenie/data_types.md

 # Python data types

 Computer programs, such as spreadsheets, text editors, calculators, or chat clients, work with data.
-Tools to work with various data types are essential part of a modern computer language.
+Tools to work with various data types are an essential part of a modern computer language.

 ## Definition

-Data type is a set of values and the allowable operations on those values.
+A data type is a set of values and the allowable operations on those values.
 Python has a great set of useful data types.
 Python's data types are built
-in the core of the language.
+into the core of the language.
 They are easy to use and straightforward.

 Python data types include: